Peter's Nostalgia Site

 At first sight it might be thought that neither Campbell Swinton's nor Zworykin's embodiments utilised charge storage .
 In fact the conductivity of the vapour is altered by the presence of light passing through it and Campbell Swinton distinguishes between his embodiment and others using a single photo cell instead of a matrix, pointing out that the single cell needs to respond to the rapid changes of the line scan whereas with the matrix of cells each need only respond to changes at frame rate and that slowness of response (or charge storage) is an advantage.

 In 1925 Blake and Spooner patented "Improvements in or relating to Apparatus for Television" (see below) using a single sided camera tube.
 Whilst they didn't claim charge storage their configuration would appear better suited to provide it.
-That of Kalman Tihanyi filed in 1929 was also front scanned and did claim charge storage.
+That of Kalman Tihanyi filed in 1929 was double sided and did claim charge storage.
+See also from 405 Alive.
 These improvements may have prompted Zworykin to revise his Iconoscope.

 By 1933 Zworykin had developed his camera to use a single sided photosenitive mosaic and could demonstrate 120 line sequentially scanned television with a frame rate of 24 frames/sec.
 In July of that year R.C.
 Ballard of RCA had patented interlaced scanning and by late 1934 Zworykin was demonstrating 343 line interlaced scanning with a 30/60 fps frame rate.